What Is A Tamborim? - Samba Instruments

-What is a tamborim?
+What is a Tamborim?

 The tamborim (not to be confused with a tambourine) is a small hand-held drum used by Brazilian samba bands.
 This instrument packs a powerful punch with its high and sharp sound and it is usually played with a whip stick to create fast cross-rhythms that give samba its characteristic groove.